chrispfchung/chrispfchung.github.io/_posts/2019-08-09-color-clustering.md

 In the future I want to try using a different image like a bag of gumballs with the actual counts of each color so that I can cross-reference my answers.
 I would also try a different image format.
 Finally, I would use the elbow method to determine the optimal number of clusters to use.<br/>

 Chris Chung is a data scientist with a background in retail who focuses on solving problems in the video game industry.
-Specifically, Chris uses Python and Spark to solve problems and generate insights to improve player retention and scale data systems using Tableau, AWS and regression.
+Specifically, Chris uses Python and SQL to solve problems and generate insights to improve player retention and scale data systems using Tableau, AWS and regression.